Skip to content

 python

-from noeta.sdk import Client, Options, query
+from noeta.sdk import Client, Options

-from noeta.llm.anthropic import AnthropicProvider
+from noeta.sdk.providers import AnthropicProvider

 options = Options(